fastaichina/jupyterhub/docs/getting-started.md

 which is the place to put configuration that you want to affect all of your users.

-- setting working directory
-- setting default page
-- /etc/ipython
-- custom Spawner

-## external services
+## External services

-JupyterHub has a REST API that can be used
+JupyterHub has a REST API that can be used to run external services.
+More detail on this API will be added in the future.

-### example: separate notebook-dir from landing url
+### Example: separate notebook-dir from landing url

 An example case:

 You are hosting JupyterHub on a single cloud server, using https on the standard https port, 443.
-You want to use GitHub OAuth for login, but need the users to exist locally on the server.
+You want to use [GitHub OAuth][oauthenticator] for login, but need the users to exist locally on the server.
-You want users' notebooks to be served from `~/notebooks`, and you also want the landing page to be `~/notebooks/Welcome.ipynb`, instead of the directory listing page that is IPython's default.
+You want users' notebooks to be served from `~/assignments`, and you also want the landing page to be `~/assignments/Welcome.ipynb`, instead of the directory listing page that is IPython's default.

 Let's start out with `jupyterhub_config.py`: